-Back in 2014 we launched a reader survey.
-One of the primary purposes was to figure out how Frugal Living NW could serve all of you best.
-I thought you might want some help planning meals, or learning new couponing strategies, or how to save money online.
+A few years back I launched a reader survey to see how I could serve all of you best.
+I thought you might want some help planning meals, or learning new grocery shopping savings strategies, or how to save money online.

 Boy, was I wrong.
 Want to know the common thread expressed throughout the survey?
 You want help managing your money.